lakshyarawat29/Nandi/Development/SMOOTH_TRANSITIONS_README.md

 # Smooth Page Transitions - Implementation Guide

-This document explains the smooth page transition system implemented in the Krishi-Mudra application.
+This document explains the smooth page transition system implemented in the Nandi application.

 ## Overview